What is a liquid lens camera? The technology explained

 Which companies offer liquid lens technology in phones?

-At present, only Xiaomi has announced a phone with a liquid lens camera.
-One of the three lenses on the Xiaomi Mi Mix Fold foldable phone will double for telephoto and macro photography thanks to liquid lens tech.
+At present, only Xiaomi has launched a phone with a liquid lens camera.
+One of the three lenses on the Xiaomi Mi Mix Fold foldable phone can shoot both telephoto and macro photography thanks to liquid lens tech.

 Huawei was actually thought to be the first to adopt the technology, thanks to a patent published in May 2020.
 However, it is yet to appear in a consumer handset.
-Maybe the forthcoming Huawei P50 could be its first.

-We suspect, if successful, Xiaomi and Huawei will be joined by many other phone manufacturers in adopting liquid lens technologies for their future devices.